mariobaldini/beagle-sensors/README.md

 - Cape design, with generic connectors.
 (P2 ?)
 - Filesystem improvements (to avoid dirty state on sequencial hard power offs)
 - Automatic detection and identification of connected sensors.
+- Emulated device drivers with file IO (enabling development of custom code without the actual hardware; reading from sample data file and allowing instant switch to real hardware acquisition).

 Installation guide